 The Energy Program has achieved several critical outcomes and outputs.
 These include continued funding of design and construction of new bulk fuel tank farms, upgrades to community power generation systems and power distribution systems, and investment in alternative, renewable and emerging energy technology.
 The Denali Commission has provided infrastructure funding for reliable, code compliant fuel storage and power generation to tens of thousands of rural Alaskans.
-In Fiscal Year 2012, the Commission accomplished:
+In Fiscal Year 2013, the Commission accomplished:

-- The completion of 3 bulk fuel facilities, 4 rural power system upgrades, a transmission intertie between two communities, energy audits in 18 communities, energy efficiency upgrades in 14 communities, and 6 emerging energy technology projects. - Funding for 3 bulk fuel facilities, 1 rural power system upgrade and equipment procurement and foundation preparation for a second power system, a rural power system design, and the Strategic Technical Assistance Response Team initiative in partnership with the U.S. Department of Energy. - An annual update to the comprehensive universe of need report for bulk fuel facilities and rural power system upgrade universe, which provides current, reliable resources to the Denali Commission and partners for future projects.
+- The completion of 3 bulk fuel facilities, 2 rural power system upgrades, 1 emerging energy technology project, and energy efficiency upgrades in 13 communities. - Funding for 4 bulk fuel facilities, 2 rural power system upgrades, 1 rural power system design, and 1 bulk fuel facility design. - An annual update to the comprehensive universe of need report for bulk fuel facilities and rural power system upgrade universe, which provides current, reliable resources to the Denali Commission and partners for future projects.

-To date, the Commission has dedicated more than \$490 million to energy projects - 46% of the Denali Commission's resources over the past thirteen years.
+To date, the Commission has dedicated more than \$507 million to energy projects - 46% of the Denali Commission's resources over the past thirteen years.